dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 ## Resource Record (RR) table

-This table holds details on individual Resource Records in RR sections.
+The table `rr` holds details on individual Resource Records in RR sections.
 Each item in the table is a CBOR map containing a single Resource Record.
 This data is optionally collected.

 Field | Description
 :-----|:-----------